What happens when something goes wrong? And how will you manage outcomes?

 Finally the standard requires you to record what you have done about the non-conformance.
 Typically companies record these things in a report.
 There are a myriad of forms you could use.
 Call them whatever you like but for this blog let’s call them NCRs (Non-Conformance Reports).

-In your NCR the first thing to do is to describe in detail what the issue is.
+1. Describe in detail what the issue is.
 Many companies find this task difficult to achieve.
 There’s definitely an art to outlining the problem - you have to describe it so that others can understand at a glance what it means.
 Having your team use a tool like WWWWH (who, what, where, when, how) can be a big help in achieving clarity.

-Next in your NCR, describe what actions you have taken to correct the problem.
+2. Describe what actions you have taken to correct the problem.
 This could include some immediate actions and perhaps some root cause analysis.

-Next record any concessions from the customer in accepting the non-conforming product.
+3. Record any concessions from the customer in accepting the non-conforming product.
 The customer will have to authorise this acceptance of the inferior product or service (and remember, the customer could be either an internal or external).

-Finally, identify the authority who has decided on the action to fix the non-conformity.
+4. Identify the authority who has decided on the action to fix the non-conformity.

 For example, here at Mango we use our own Mango product to record non-conformances.
 The form built into Mango we it called a QIF (Quality Improvement Form).
 The non-conformances are reported in the online QIF form and then allocated to a Co-ordinator.
 The Co-ordinator allocates the issue to an investigator to address the issue and to do some root cause analysis.
 The Coordinator reviews what has been done and signs it off to authorise the the fix.
 It’s all online and visible to all of the Management layers in the company.